Spider Robinson: Early life and education

 Robinson was born in the Bronx, New York City; his father was a salesman.
 He was an avid reader of science fiction, and it was his early childhood exposure to the juvenile novels of Robert A. Heinlein that later influenced him to become a writer.
-He attended a Catholic high school, spending his junior year in a seminary; this was followed by two years at LeMoyne College in Syracuse, New York, and five years at the State University of New York at Stony Brook in the 1960s, where he earned a Bachelor of Arts in English.
+He attended a Catholic high school, spending his junior year in a seminary; this was followed by two years at Le Moyne College in Syracuse, New York, and five years at the State University of New York at Stony Brook in the 1960s, where he earned a Bachelor of Arts in English.
 While at Stony Brook, Spider entertained at campus coffeehouses and gatherings, strumming his guitar and singing in harmony with his female partner.
 It was at this time that his friends, at his request, stopped calling him his childhood nickname of "Robbie" (a simple contraction of his last name, Robinson) and gave him the nickname "Spider", which he eventually adopted as his official first name.
 Robinson adopted the name partially out of admiration for blues musician "Spider" John Koerner.

 Career

 In 1971, just out of college, Robinson took a night job guarding sewers in New York City, and wanting a career change, began writing science fiction.
 He made his first short-story sale in 1972 to Analog Science Fiction magazine.
-The story, "The Guy with the Eyes" (Analog, February 1973), was set in a bar called Callahan's Place; Robinson would, off-and-on, continue to write stories about the denizens of Callahan's into the 21st century.
+The story, "The Guy with the Eyes" (Analog, February 1973), was set in a bar called Callahan's Place.
+Robinson would continue to write occasional stories about the denizens of Callahan's into the 21st century.
 The stories have been collected into a number of published books.

 In 1973, Robinson moved to Nova Scotia and began writing full-time.
 He made several short-story sales to Analog, Galaxy Science Fiction magazine, and others, earning the John Campbell Award for best new writer in 1974.

 In 1975, he married Jeanne Robinson, a choreographer, dancer, and Sōtō Zen monk, with whom he later co-wrote the Stardance Trilogy.

 He worked as a book reviewer for Galaxy magazine during the mid-to-late 1970s.
 In 1978–79, he contributed book reviews to Jim Baen's original anthology series Destinies.
 For several years after he reviewed books for Analog, including reviews of Heinlein's later work.

 Robinson's first published novel, Telempath (1976), was an expansion of his Hugo Award–winning novella By Any Other Name.
 Over the following three decades, Robinson on average released a book a year, including short story anthologies.